Krista Chronister, Vice Provost for Graduate Studies

 Graduate tuition varies by program.
 Please refer to the Office of the Registrar’s website for the current tuition and fees schedule: https://registrar.uoregon.edu/tuition-fees/graduate.

 Fellowships and Financial Aid

-One purpose of scholarship and fellowship support provided by the UO Graduate School is to enhance the diversity of the graduate student population by seeking talented students from groups historically underrepresented in graduate education.
+One purpose of scholarship and fellowship support provided by the UO Division of Graduate Studies is to enhance the diversity of the graduate student population by seeking talented students from groups historically underrepresented in graduate education.
 Broadening the talent pool from which graduate students are chosen enriches the educational and scholarly activities of all students and faculty members and is good academic practice.
 By bringing diverse individuals together to engage in intellectual activities, graduate programs engender respect for intellect, regardless of source, and help to build a community whose members are judged by the quality of their ideas.

 Nonnative speakers of English who accept teaching-related GE positions must demonstrate appropriate English language proficiency.
 See "Language Requirement for International Graduate Employees" above.